eticav/elm-pouchdb/README.md

 It contains:
-- **Pouchdb** for dealing with the creation of databases and standard operations like put, post, get, all_docs and queries and many others...
+- **Pouchdb** module for dealing with the creation of databases and standard operations like put, post, get, all_docs and queries and many others...
 - **Change** effect module that provides subscriptions for listening to document events within the databases.
 - **Replicate** effect module that provides subscriptions for replicating one database to the another.
 - **Sync** effect module that provides subscritions for syncing one database to another.